| ACADEMICS | Additional Learning Opportunities | Service Learning

 at Worcester State

-(CLEWS) and the Community and Leadership Experience Hall.
+(CLEWS) living-learning community.
 Each year, a select

 and trainings that explore themes of self-development, community building, and leadership.